PromptAI/promptdialog/docs/webhook/01-webhook.md

   "humidity": "60%"
 }
 ```

-Now we can show you the four types of outputs:
+There are four types of responses we can generate:
 ```text
 // - Ignore the status code  【Bot will reply what you set】
 //  for some reason, the weather service does not respond, we set text: